 Next was their chronic pain clinic and self-management pain program.
 I met with their pain specialist and received even more diagnoses; Central Sensitization Disorder, Fibromyalgia, and Chronic Multifactorial Fatigue Syndrome.
 The pain doc did acknowledge the abnormal pressure and requested a follow-up spinal tap to confirm the validity of the first puncture.
 He also didn’t like that my glucose was erratic and my adrenals were abnormally low, so I had some follow-up to do when I got back home.

 My second spinal tap was similar to the first except I was much more nervous.
 My original spinal tap ended with an emergency epidural blood patch after 9 days of leaking CSF.
 I knew for certain I didn’t want to go through that again.
 My second pressure was just over 22mmHg and it was enough for Mayo Clinic to confirm that I did in fact have some kind of pressure disorder.
 From there I wore a blood glucose monitor for two weeks and endocrinology concluded that I wasn’t diabetic.
 My cortisol stimulation test showed secondary adrenal insufficiency until an AM cortisol test months later came back at 11, so I am now considered low normal.
 The only blood test that has been consistently abnormal from the beginning is hormones.
 My testosterone levels oscillate between 280-400 and I have heard every diagnosis from secondary hypogonadism to “low normal.”
 For the record, I am 36 years old and relatively skinny.

 Additional Medical History

-There is really not much more to the story.
-It has been three years of searching, doctor visits, pubmed, aches, pains, and frustration.
+There is not much more to the story.
+It has been three years of searching, doctor visits, PubMed, aches, pains, and frustration.
 My symptoms haven’t changed, I have simply tried to live around them.
-A short summary of the rest of my medical journey is below.
+A summary of the rest of my medical journey is below.

 - Rheumatology – ANA, CRPs, and other tests normal